 - 2-3 tablespoon chopped cilantro

 - Give a few slits to the fish and brush with oil.
 Sprinkle a few pinches salt on top.
-Place the fish on a hot grill and cook until done.
-Turn your fish to the other side carefully and finish grilling.
+Place the fish on a hot grill and cook until one side is cooked and frim to touch.
+Turn your fish to the other side carefully and continue grilling until the fish is fully cooked.

-- Meanwhile, mix Korean soy sauce for soup, lime juice (or lemon juice), garlic, chili flakes, and water in a small bowl.
+- To make the sauce, mix Korean soy sauce for soup, lime juice (or lemon juice), garlic, chili flakes, and water in a small bowl.

 - Sprinkle cilantro over the grilled fish, and spoon half the amount of sauce on top.
-You can dip the fish with the sauce as you eat, if needed.
+You can also dip the fish with the sauce as you eat, if you wish.
 Serve hot with rice.